precice/tutorials/two-scale-heat-conduction/README.md

 ## Running the simulation in parallel

-Only the `micro-nutils` participant can be run in parallel.
-To run it in parallel, run:
+All but the `macro-nutils` participant can be run in parallel.
+To run a participant in parallel, e.g. `micro-nutils`, run:

 ```bash
 cd micro-nutils